Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Experimental Evaluation

 \subsection{Corner cases}

-{\it Number of injecting sources}: although our test cases use a single source, it is interesting to explore how our model performs with the presence of more sparse operators.
-Each source is decomposed in its surrounding grid points, so the overhead is affected not only by the number of sources but by number of grid points affected as well.
+Although our test cases use a single source, it is interesting to explore how our model performs with the presence of more off-the-grid operators.
+Each source is decomposed into its surrounding grid points, so the overhead increases due to the number of initial sources and the number of grid points affected.
 We evaluate the overhead induced for two cases a) an increasing number of sparsely located sources: in this case, we have an increasing number of sources located at an x-y plane slice of the 3D grid, a scenario which can be of practical interest and b) an increasing number of sources densely and uniformly located all over the 3D grid.
-Figure \ref{fig:dense} shows that for an isotropic acoustic wave propagation, the increasing number of sources is not affecting performance gains except in the case of really densely located sources where our scheme is not taking advantage of the structure sparsity.
-Still, though we observe gains of around 1.4x compared to 1.55x previously.
+Figure \ref{fig:dense} shows that for isotropic acoustic wave propagation, the increasing number of sources is not affecting performance gains except with really densely located sources where our scheme is not taking advantage of the structure sparsity.
+Still, though, we observe gains of around 1.4x compared to 1.55x previously.